 Analysis and user testing revealed the following top issues:

-- Confusion due to the complexity of navigation
+- The complexity of navigation caused confusion

 I redesigned both the site and the application, with a focus on improving information architecture and the onboarding process.
 Major changes:

 - Simplified inputs and steps for basic functions